keyhan-azarjoo/Python-DeepSeek-Ollama/README.md

-To Run On cuda :
+## To Run On cuda :

-- pip install torch torchvision coiled
+-pip install torch torchvision coiled